MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 Before you use Azure Login Action with OIDC, you need to configure a federated identity credential on a Microsoft Entra application or a user-assigned managed identity.

-To use Azure Login Action with OIDC, you'll need:
+To use Azure Login Action with OIDC, you need:

-* A [Microsoft Entra application](/azure/active-directory/develop/), with a service principal that has been assigned with an appropriate role to your subscription.
+* A [Microsoft Entra application](/azure/active-directory/develop/), with a service principal assigned with an appropriate role to your subscription.
 * A Microsoft Entra application configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
-You can configure this in the Azure portal or with Microsoft Graph REST APIs.
 * A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the Azure login action.

-or
+Or

-* A [user-assigned managed identity](/entra/identity/managed-identities-azure-resources) that has been assigned with an appropriate role to your subscription.
+* A [user-assigned managed identity](/entra/identity/managed-identities-azure-resources) assigned with an appropriate role to your subscription.
 * A user-assigned managed identity configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
-You can configure this in the Azure portal or with Microsoft Graph REST APIs.
 * A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the Azure login action.

 <a name='create-an-azure-active-directory-application-and-service-principal'></a>

 ### Create a Microsoft Entra application and service principal

-You'll need to create a Microsoft Entra application and service principal and then assign a role on your subscription to your application so that your workflow has access to your subscription.
+Create a Microsoft Entra application and service principal, then assign a role to it on your subscription to give your workflow access.

 # [Azure portal](#tab/azure-portal)

-1. If you do not have an existing application, register a [new Microsoft Entra application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).
+1. If you don't have an existing application, register a [new Microsoft Entra application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).
 As part of this process, make sure to:

     * Register your application with Microsoft Entra ID and create a service principal
     * Assign a role to the application